smamet/declarebusinessgroup-remover/README.md

 This tool works only for mfa.declarebusinessgroup.ga virus, not the others, but you can easily customize the tool to suit your needs.

-I hope this will !
+I hope this will help!